Senior benefits from laughter contribute to their overall wellbeing, aside from a brief comic relief.

 - Healthy heart.
 Laughter dilates the lining of your blood vessels, thereby improving blood flow, which can help protect your heart.
 Together with reducing stress and boosting your immune system, laughter is a triple-threat to disease, and a boon for ongoing wellness.

 - No-diet weight loss.
-Anybody aiming to lose a few pounds will be happy to learn that laughing burns calories.
+Anybody aiming to lose a few pounds will be happy to learn that laughing gives seniors the benefit of burning calories.
 So while it’s not a substitute for regular physical exercise and nutritious meals, laughing every day is going to help keep you in fighting trim.
 And laughter-based exercise combines the best of both worlds, improving older adults’ mental health, endurance, and confidence.

 - Problems in perspective.
 Everything looks better when you look on the light side.
 Just as the daughter saw the humor in “This is not the form,” finding the inherent humor in a situation can help (en)lighten your load.